Cacti/documentation/Settings-Auth-LDAP.md

 ## Be Aware

-When changing LDAP settings in Cacti, such as LDAP General Settings, LDAP Group Settings, and LDAP Specific Search Settings, you may notice that changes do not take effect immediately.
-You may need to close and reopen your web browser for some changes to take effect.

-!!
-It would be good if someone could elaborate here on why this happens. !!
+New authentication settings may not take effect immediately.
+We recommend to open a **new** private browser window to test configuration changes.

 ## Defining some terms